Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Wisconsin vs. Illinois College Football Odds, Plays and Insights

-The Illinois Fighting Illini (2-4, 0-0 Big Ten) are 11-point underdogs in a home Big Ten matchup with the Wisconsin Badgers (1-3, 0-0 Big Ten) on Saturday, October 9, 2021 at Memorial Stadium.
-A 42-point over/under is set for the contest.
+The Wisconsin Badgers (1-3, 0-0 Big Ten) are 11-point favorites when they visit the Illinois Fighting Illini (2-4, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 9, 2021 at Memorial Stadium.
+The over/under is set at 42 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.